SwarnikaPriyam/Machine-Learning-and-Data-Mining-Coursework/README.md

 The Report file with all the details are included in the file Data_Divas_MLDM_Report.pdf.

+This group coursework was implemented by five members in a team from the University of Surrey, 2021-2022.

 ## References
 The datasets / mountain car problem can be found at: